bnnadi/confida-service/DATABASE_SETUP.md

 # Database Setup Guide

-This guide explains how to set up the database for the InterviewIQ service.
+This guide explains how to set up the database for the Confida service.

 ## Overview

-The InterviewIQ service uses PostgreSQL as the primary database with SQLAlchemy as the ORM and Alembic for database migrations.
+The Confida service uses PostgreSQL as the primary database with SQLAlchemy as the ORM and Alembic for database migrations.

 ## Prerequisites